-Overall Group materiality €680,000
+Overall Group materiality €765,000

 How we determined it 5% of profit before tax

 Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Group is most commonly measured by users, and is a generally accepted benchmark.
-We chose 5% which is within the range of acceptable quantitative materiality thresholds in auditing standards.
+We chose 5% which is within the range of quantitative materiality thresholds that we consider acceptable.

-We agreed with the Audit & Risk Committee that we would report to them misstatements identified during our audit above €68,000 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit & Risk Committee that we would report to them misstatements identified during our audit above $\in 61,000$ as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.